Here’s How Social Media Could Impact Your Divorce

 Prevent Incriminating Evidence

-In divorce cases that involve child custody or alimony, posts about social or leisure activities, trips and vacations, purchases, and spending habits may have an impact on child support and alimony payments.
+In divorce cases that involve child custody, posts about social or leisure activities, trips and vacations, purchases, and spending habits may have an impact on child support payments.
 In some states, divorce lawyers are permitted to use social media accounts to serve a party with legal documents.
 In a recent divorce case, a New York judge allowed a man to serve his ex-wife with legal documents on Facebook after evidence showed that the man had not been able to serve documents through traditional methods.

 When a divorce is likely or in process, it is important to protect against damaging evidence that may hurt the case.
 Deactivating social media accounts for a period of time may prevent opposing parties from acquiring incriminating evidence.
 If social media accounts remain active, everything posted may be used in divorce litigation.